ets-labs/python-dependency-injector/README.rst

 It stands on two principles:

 - Explicit is better than implicit (PEP20).
-- Do NOT pollute your application code.
+- Do no magic to your code.

 How does it different from the other frameworks?

 - **No autowiring.** The framework does NOT do any autowiring / autoresolving of the dependencies.
 You need to specify everything explicitly.
 Because *"Explicit is better than implicit" (PEP20)*.
-- **Your code does not know about the Dependency Injector** .Your application does NOT depend on the framework.
+- **Does not pollute your code** .Your application does NOT know and does NOT depend on the framework.
 No ``@inject`` decorators, annotations, patching or any other magic tricks.

 ``Dependency Injector`` follows a simple contract with you: